 Is it hard to become a pharmacy technician?

 While becoming a pharmacy technician is not especially challenging, it does take some work and you will have to study hard.
 With a national exam pass rate of only 70%, it is clear that you cannot become a pharmacy technician without preparation.
+There are a lot of pharmacy technician jobs available nationwide, so once you're certified, it shouldn't be hard to find a job.

-What is the best pharmacy technician certification program?
+What is the best pharmacy technician program?

-What is the average pharmacy technician's salary?
+What is the median pharmacy technician's salary?

-What is the job outlook for pharmacy technicians?
+What is the pharmacy tech job oulook?

 What are the continuing education requirements for pharmacy technicians?